rsvim/rsvim/DEVELOPMENT.md

 2. Run with `RUST_BACKTRACE=full RUST_LOG=debug ./target/debug/rsvim`, it enables:

    - All the logs over `debug` level, and dumps to the log file in the format `rsvim-YYYYMMDD-HHmmss-SSS.log`.
-   - The backtrace when panics.
+   - The backtrace if panics.

 ### Docs